SpeedxPz/jellyfin-discord-music-bot/README.md

 - Typesafe code for quicker development and less bugs
 - Supports ``Music``, ``Playlists`` and ``Albums`` from your Jellyfin instance

-## 📌 About this project
+## 📌 About this fork
-This project was originally started by [KGT1 on Github](https://github.com/KGT1/jellyfin-discord-music-bot/) in 2020.
-I came accross this project in late 2021, when wanted to enjoy my music on Discord.
-I never got it to run as I wanted it to.
-Since the original project was created under the MIT license, I decided to make a fork in 2022 with my own version.
-Although this project re-uses some code of the original project, it has been completly rewritten in other parts using NestJs and features now a module-based approach.
+This project was fork from [manual-rw on Github](https://github.com/manuel-rw/jellyfin-discord-music-bot/).
+I came across and interested in this project, By the way, The many things is missing from that repo.
+So i made a fork and try to do my best to fit this bot to my use cases.

 ## ⛔ Limitations

-- Bot does not support shards.
+- Bot does not support shards (for now).
 This means, you cannot use it in multiple servers concurrently.
 - Album covers are not visible, unless they are remote (eg. provided by external metadata provider)
 - Streaming any video content in voice channels (See [this issue](https://github.com/discordjs/discord.js/issues/4116))